LIDR-academy/AI4Devs-qa/frontend/prompts-OS.md

 a. the card is moving to the corresponding column
 b.
 Check that a PUT call is made to /candidate/:id  to the backend with its new stage

+**Prompt 2:**
+Run the command npm run test:e2e and fix the given issues